Amoy Street Food Centre

 Amoy Street Food Centre is a two-storey hawker centre located in Downtown Core, Singapore, at the junction of Telok Ayer Street and Amoy Street.
 The hawker centre occupies the 1st and 2nd storey of the Ministry of National Development Building Annexe B.

-The hawker centre is houses numerous restaurants featured in the Michelin Guide, with some being awarded the Bib Gourmand.
+The hawker centre houses numerous restaurants featured in the Michelin Guide, with some being awarded the Bib Gourmand.